Long-term capital growth doesn’t have to be risky, time-consuming or out of your reach

 If you’re investing in your 30s or 40s, you want long-term gains and a record of proven performance

 Investors thinking about long-term gains right now are generally people between the age of about 30 to 50.
 They’re seeking investments they can ride out over years to meet overarching financial goals.
 Therefore, investments that are forward minded and have a track record of solid performance are highly desirable.
-Picking a strategy and sticking with it, which has worked so well for investing gurus like Warren Buffet, who takes the long perspective, is the way to go… if you can find those winners.
+Picking a strategy and sticking with it, which has worked so well for investing gurus like Warren Buffet, who takes a long-term perspective, is the way to go… if you can find those winners.

 Access to the top-performing equities can be restrictive, especially within the global marketplace.

 Unfortunately, those top-performing investments you can rely on aren’t equally available to everyone.
-Whilst online trading is gaining ground, so investors in Australia can, for example, purchase shares of stock on the New York Stock Exchange in America, you may pay higher fees to do so.
+Whilst online trading is gaining ground, so investors in Australia can, for example, purchase shares on the New York Stock Exchange in America, you may pay higher fees to do so.

 Exposure to some assets may be prohibitively expensive or require a minimum purchase.
 And of course, you have to understand the various US exchanges, which are more convoluted and come with a far higher market capitalisation than the Australian Securities Exchange.
 Investing in the best companies can therefore wind up feeling out of reach.